BramVanRensbergen/Reddit-Revamped/README.md

 For screenshots and more info, see the [userstyle page](https://userstyles.world/style/13433/reddit-revamped) for this style.

-Should be used with the [userstyles](https://userstyles.world/) Firefox/Chrome addon.
+Should be used with the Stylish [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)/[Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?pli=1) addon.
 Install using the [reddit revamped userstyle](https://userstyles.world/style/13433/reddit-revamped).

 Based on a previous version of <a href = "http://userstyles.org/styles/71917/aerial-a-css-style-for-reddit-res-compatible">Reddit Aerial.</a>